In this module you explored the basic components that make up the Oracle database software

 The schema has the same name as the creating user, such as the SCOTT schema.

-- Meta-data Information (data) about database structures.
+- Meta-data Information: Meta-data Information is data about database structures.

 For example, the meta-data about a table includes its name, its column names, and the tablespace in which it resides.